codyfalkosky/simpleGPT/README.md

 ## Overview
 ***
-This is a from-scratch implementation of the "Attention Is All You Need" paper in Pytorch.
+This is a from-scratch implementation of the "Attention Is All You Need" paper in PyTorch.
 If you want to see a simple implementation of a GPT you are in the right place!
 The entire pre-training, generating, tokenizing, training a tokenizer, loading, and saving has been built into a class for convenience.
 This class is simpleGPT.
 Additionally, this package contains a pre-trained model on Harry Potter books as proof of concept!

 This is an academic exercise, that is essentially an overfitting task.
 The right way to train an LLM is from trillions of tokens and millions of GPU hours, then fine-tune for the specific task.

 https://github.com/user-attachments/assets/cb7ed472-8754-4b92-a8be-13718f16e9e9